 When I moved away from home to 19 years old, it was such an incredible relief that I could finally stay somewhere where I could keep in order.
 I enjoyed being able to win friends and I made a decision to not feel guilty that I was no longer at home and cleaned my parents.
 Eventually I realized that I actually could do nothing.
 I freed myself from a lot of the responsibility that I put on myself to be responsible for my parents' lives.

-There is an expression in Sweden that I really hate, and it is the expression; "It's a sin and a shame."
-It is so incredibly easy to confuse these two concepts.
-Taste these words himself: SHAME - SHAME.
+There is an expression in Sweden that I really deny and that's the expression; "It's both pity and shame."
+It is so incredibly easy to blend these two concepts together.
+Taste these words yourself: SYND - SKAM.

 When I became a member of The Church of Jesus Christ of Latter-day Saints as I learned about sin.
 What is a shame really?
 According to our theology is a pity that of their own free will choose to disobey God's commandments or not to act righteously despite knowing the truth.
 James 4: 17 says: